dzulfiqarfr/24.01_jakpost_charts/20210623_housing/README.md

 ### House price index

-While BI has provided the house price index broken down by house types, we will only look at the overall house price index.
-We also subset the annual percentage changes to gauge how house prices have moved from year to year.
+While BI has broken down the house price index by house type, we will only look at the overall house price index.
+We also subset the annual percentage changes to find out how house prices have moved from year to year.

 Here, we can see that the index has plateaued, recording a slower growth after it peaked in 2013.
 In Bandar Lampung, the index even showed annual